emran-alhaddad/indexed_pages_finder_extension/README.md

 - Work continues in the background; closing the popup does not stop progress.
 - Exported JSON groups results by each domain at the top level.

+## Chrome Web Store

+For non‑developers, install from the Chrome Web Store:

+- Chrome Web Store listing: https://chromewebstore.google.com/detail/Indexed-Pages-Finder/<your-extension-id>

+(Replace `<your-extension-id>` once the listing is published.
+I can update this automatically when you share the ID.)

 ## Features

 - Enter and persist API Key, CSE ID, and domain list